-All realised and unrealised gains and losses, at the end of the year, are included in the Income Statement.
+All realised and unrealised gains and losses, at the end of the year (including those arising on translation of foreign currencies), are included in the Income Statement.
 Costs of administration of the Fund, including investment management and custodian fees, are paid out of the Fund and recovered in accordance with section 15E of the Act.

+h.
 Operating revenue